01 Sep 3 Ways Glossier Mastered Content to Build Brand Loyalty

 As all ecommerce companies should, Glossier engages with its customers via email newsletters and social media, encouraging their customers to share product pics and selfies using branded hashtags.

-Thankfully, advantage or not, most of Glossier’s strategy is transferable – and repeatable.
+Most of Glossier’s strategy is transferable – and repeatable.
 At its core, Glossier encourages customers to see themselves as part of the brand.
-Most of this is through interactive and purposeful content, from no-BS blog posts to feedback surveys to integrating their customers into their marketing materials.
+Most of this is through interactive and purposeful content, from straight-up blog posts to feedback surveys to integrating their customers into their marketing materials.

 All of this makes customers feel like they have a personal stake in Glossier, because they are so visibly a part of the brand.
 This enhances every customer experience and interaction, and builds loyalty in ways that feel genuine to the consumer.